varnish/Varnish-Book/varnish_book.rst

    ..
 What is Varnish?:

-   Varnish is a reverse HTTP proxy, sometimes referred to as a HTTP accelerator or a web accelerator.
+   Varnish is a reverse HTTP proxy, sometimes referred to as an HTTP accelerator or a web accelerator.
    A reverse proxy is a proxy server that appears to clients as an ordinary server.
    Varnish stores files or fragments of files in memory, allowing them to be served quickly.
    It is essentially a key/value store, that usually uses the URL as a key.